More To That

 The Inner Compass

 You may not know this, but I was a professional musician for a number of years.
-(If you’re curious, you can check out my Spotify page here.)
 In my mid-20s, I was certain that this was the path for me, so I quit my stable finance job after saving up enough to pursue music full-time.

 Throughout my time as a musician, I made a lot of beats, but I also found myself doing something that I didn’t anticipate.
 Rather than making beats day-in and day-out, I was spending much of my time trying to get my music heard.
-I was submitting my music to blogs (this was when the blog era was in full steam), trying to collaborate with popular artists, and finding ways to distribute my work through labels.
+I was submitting my music to blogs, trying to collaborate with popular artists, and finding ways to distribute my work through labels.

 To put it simply, I was investing a lot of energy into fulfilling my desire to be validated by others.